 However in April 2020, the Raspberry Pi blog announced a new 4K camera that costs $50.
 This can record at 40-60 fps depending on settings, which is pretty good – especially when Ring devices tend to achieve just 15 fps.

-Equally a slightly cheaper Pi-compatible camera exists on Amazon:
+Equally a slightly cheaper Pi-compatible camera (called Arducam) exists on Amazon:

 This actually records in better than 4k resolution (at 4192x3120pixels), although this is only at 12 fps.

 So if you’re interested in a challenge, building your own Pi-powered smart doorbell could be a really nice idea – especially using the official Pi camera from Sony that can achieve a high level of FPS even at 4K resolution.